 Execution Deviation and

-causes of deviation
+Item of promotion causes of deviation

-Item of promotion NO from the
+from the

-YES NO Sustainable
+Sustainable

-Summary description Development Best
+YES NO Summary description Development Best

 Practice Principles

 for TWSE/TPEx

 Listed Companies

 Company has also established the Staff Benefits Committee to ensure employee rights and interests.
 Safety and health technical staff, operational supervisors or construction safety evaluation personnel are designated to provide a safe and healthy workplace.